-Associate Professor of History, Chair of FacultyDownload vCard
+Professor of History, History and Geography Department Chair

 Dr. Nathan N. Orgill completed a BA and MA in history at Fresno State, as well as a Ph.D. in history at Duke University.
 At Duke, his research focused on German public-relations policy in the late Kaiserreich and European international history before World War I. He taught history, Latin and humanities in Central California before joining the faculty at GGC in 2009 as assistant professor of history.
 He was subsequently promoted to associate professor of history in 2015 and to professor of history in 2021.
 He served as the Chair of Faculty for the history program from 2018 to 2022.
 In 2022, he was promoted to History and Geography Department Chair.

 He regularly teaches survey courses in European, world and American history, as well as upper-level courses for history majors – including "Revolutionary Europe" (HIST 3335), "Modern Germany" (HIST 3340), and "World War II" (HIST 4388).
 Orgill has recently introduced role-playing games in all his courses, using “Reacting to the Past” pedagogy to deepen student learning.

 - Doctorate – history – Duke University